It’s no shocker that quality meat takes up a big portion of the grocery budget. That’s one reason why I like to make salads.

 And if later = tomorrow, I won’t judge.

 I’ve made homemade tortillas with all-purpose flour, whole wheat flour, einkorn, kamut and spelt and blends of these.
 They all come out delicious!
+(Even these gluten-free cassava flour tortillas are great!)

 There’s lots of different ways you an assemble these.